culturepack/documents/hiring/Interview Methodology.md

 While a number of these areas need to be covered to determine if the candidate can be legally employed, it is best to leave these areas to the recruiting professional.
 If a candidate brings them up, simply refer them to the recruiter.
 Do not discuss these areas.

-## Core Skills
-In this section each candidate will have a role-specific portion of the loop.
-We will require a Team of Interviewers for each set of skills.
-All roles, as applicable, should be assessed for a candidate’s ability to have a clear, technical conversation, as well as their ability to articulate, verbally and written, technical requirements.

-## SDE Skills
-Each candidate will be required to perform a paired programming exercise.

 ## Interviewers should be able to:
 * Demonstrate empathy for a candidate placed in a stressful situation marked by an imbalance of power
 * “Sell” working at the company, describe the mission and culture (the interview process is a two-way street)